 - General Contractor Handyman license: Finally, general contractors who perform commercial work or do residential remodel work under $10,000.00 need only obtain a General Contractor Handyman license.

 Besides general contractors, there are also specialty and mechanical contractors.

 - Specialty contractors may perform work as long as it is restricted to their three listed trades selected from a list of trades recognized by the state.
 All 37 of these trades can be found on the last page of the Specialty Contractor Online Application document.

-- Mechanical contractors, on the other hand, are able to perform any of the mechanical disciplines for which they have an administrator assigned (plumbing, heating, sheet metal, or refrigeration).
+- Mechanical contractors, on the other hand, are able to perform any of the mechanical disciplines for which they have an administrator assigned.
 However, they may only perform mechanical work; installation requires an additional electrical administrators license on top of the mechanical administrator’s license.
 The state maintains a list of regulated mechanical professions.

 After defining the type of work you’re going to perform, you can begin taking the necessary steps to obtain the correct contractor’s license.

 What Do You Need To Become a General Contractor in Alaska?